-In the interest of improving medical education, the curriculum undergoes continuous review.
-Any part, or all of the curriculum may be changed at any time, without prior notice, by Texas Tech University School of Medicine.
+In the interest of maintaining the best possible educational program, the curriculum undergoes continuous review with revision as necessary.
+Therefore, part of the curriculum is subject to change at any time by Texas Tech University School of Medicine.

 UNDERGRADUATE MEDICAL EDUCATION